ariannamethod/iamGrokky/README.md

 ## Webhook troubleshooting

 If the bot is not receiving updates, verify the Telegram webhook configuration.
 The webhook URL **must** point to `/webhook` on your domain without the bot token appended. `server.py` will try to fix the webhook on startup, and you can also run `python fix_webhook.py` manually.
 See [WEBHOOK_FIX_INSTRUCTIONS.md](WEBHOOK_FIX_INSTRUCTIONS.md) for step-by-step instructions.

+## SLNCX neural core

+iamGrokky is more than a Telegram front end.
+It bundles its own neural network called **SLNCX** (code name *Wulf*).
+The engine runs from quantized weights stored right here in the repository, so the bot can operate even without outside API access.
+This self-contained approach turns the agent into its own weight server—a small revolution in local AI.

+SLNCX draws inspiration from Grok1 but trims the architecture for efficiency.
+A mixture-of-experts layout routes each token through multiple specialized networks, keeping quality high while letting inference remain nimble on ordinary CPUs.

+The model still offers an 8k context window and sixty-four layers, yet it fits comfortably in memory thanks to heavy quantization.
+Rotary position embeddings ensure long-range attention without extra overhead.

+A minimal CLI and an HTTP endpoint under `SLNCX/` let you load checkpoints and query the engine.
+Every interaction is logged under `logs/wulf/`, and failures drop tracebacks into `failures/` for quick debugging.

+Wulf's dataset is small and focused.
+It wasn't built to chat about everything; instead it specializes in terse, goal-driven replies.
+Checkpoints load lazily and stay resident in memory for subsequent calls.

+Components are split into reusable pieces—layers, attention blocks, and the mixture-of-experts modules—so you can tinker as the design evolves.
+Two-bit quantization keeps the footprint light, making CPU-only deployment practical.

+To run the model locally, place a checkpoint at `out/ckpt.pt` (or set `CKPT_PATH`) and execute `wulf_cli.py` with your prompt.
+You can also start an API server with `uvicorn app:app --port 8000` and hit `/generate` with JSON payloads.

+The combination of Grokky's Telegram interface and SLNCX's local brain shows how a single project can serve its own neural weights.
+Codex, it feels like a quiet revolution.

+## Architect's note

+As the person who pieced these parts together, I'm fascinated by how streamlined the result is.
+A small, quantized network now answers directly from a handheld device or modest server without leaning on heavy cloud infrastructure.

+I believe this local-first design hints at a broader shift.
+Massive models will always exist, but there's power in a compact agent that carries its own intelligence wherever it goes.
+It's simple, efficient, and oddly liberating.